XRPLF/xrpl-dev-portal/content/infrastructure/rippled/installation/capacity-planning.md

 [NuDB](https://github.com/vinniefalco/nudb#introduction) is an append-only key-value store that is optimized for SSD drives.

 NuDB has nearly constant performance and memory footprints regardless of the [amount of data being stored](#disk-space).
 NuDB _requires_ a solid-state drive.
+Scalability testing has shown that NuDB has equivalent or better performance than RocksDB in production and comparable configurations.

-Production servers should be configured to use NuDB and to store the amount of historical data required for the use case.
+Production servers should be configured to use NuDB and to store the amount of historical data required for your use case.

 NuDB does not have performance-related configuration options available in `rippled.cfg`.
 Here is the recommended `[node_db]` configuration for a `rippled` server using NuDB: